 ◆ New Position: Personal Support Worker (PSW), effective July 1, 2020 to increase resident and staff safety on night shift.
 Due to increasing resident frailty and/or responsive behaviours, most residents require 2-person care.
 The addition of a PSW will allow staff to more quickly respond to care needs.
 This position is offset by the conversion of Part Time Registered Nurse (RN) hours that were added to the budget in 2018 as part of the requirements for the RN funding.
-The MOLTC removed the restriction that funding was to be used for RN staffing and allows homes to determine where the funds could best be used (Annualized cost is \$74k) (1.0 FTE) 37 Decrease Part-time hours for Registered Nurse (RN) related to the conversion of part-time RN to full-time PSW position as noted above (67) Increase Part-time hours for PSW (0.4 FTE).
+The MOLTC removed the restriction that funding was to be used for RN staffing and allows homes to determine where the funds could best be used (Annualized cost is \$74k) (1.0 FTE) 37 Decrease Part-time hours for Registered Nurse (RN) related to the conversion of part-time RN to full-time PSW position as noted above (67) ◆ Increase Part-time hours for PSW (0.4 FTE).
 Resident care requirements are the same seven days per week, therefore, for every full-time position, the home requires an additional 2 shifts per week (0.4 FTE) in order for coverage to be maintained 30 Position Transfer and Reclassification: 1 vacant Maintenance Worker 2 from Environmental Services (\$88k) and reclassify to Coordinator, Administrative Services (\$13k).
 This position is required to oversee and coordinate a variety of operational programs that support the efficient functioning of the resident home areas 101 Transfer 1 Full-time Clerk 2 position to LTC Administration to reflect centralization of scheduling responsibilities (79) Transfer Part-time Clerk 2 hours to LTC Administration to reflect centralization of scheduling responsibilities (109) Education & Training: One-time increase for training costs related to point of care (POC) electronic documentation 12 Computer Maintenance & Operations: Increase for Connex Spot Monitor Connectivity software 10 (65) Resident Care Program Support (RCPS) Recreation Services ◆ Position Transfer: Transfer 1 vacant Director, Resident and Program Services to LTC Administration due to Divisional restructuring (133) (133)

 Other Accommodation

-Environmental Services ◆ Position Transfer: Transfer 1 vacant Maintenance Worker 2 from Environmental S to Nursing and Personal Care (NPC) due to Divisional restructuring ervices (88)
+Environmental Services Position Transfer: Transfer 1 vacant Maintenance Worker 2 from Environmental S to Nursing and Personal Care (NPC) due to Divisional restructuring ervices (88)

-◆ Major Repairs & Renovations: Widen concrete work at front entrance for safety 30
+Major Repairs & Renovations: Widen concrete work at front entrance for safety 30

-(58)
+.,, (58)

+- (00)

 Tangible Capital Assets

 New

-Other Accommodation - Security Cameras 125
+◆ Other Accommodation - Security Cameras 125

-Other Accommodation - Computer Hardware for new Sysco Software program 120
+◆ Other Accommodation - Computer Hardware for new Sysco Software program

 implementation.
 9

-Other Accommodation - Electrical Charging Stations 64
+Other Accommodation - Electrical Charging Stations Other Accommodation - Endered grant 64

-Other Accommodation - Federal grant (20)
+Other Accommodation - Federal grant Subtotal (20)

-Daylacamant Subtotal 178
+Replacement Subtotal 178

-Replacement Other Accommodation - Maglocks for servery doors 4.4
+Other Accommodation - Maglocks for servery doors 1.1

-• Other Accommodation - Magiocks for servery doors Subtotal 14 14
+Cutof Accommodation imagically for convery accide Subtotal 14 14

-- Cubiciai 14
+- 14

 - 192

+-

 Revenues

 Revenue

+Raw Food

-Raw Food ◆ Confection Revenue: Decrease to reflect historical and anticipated revenues 4
+◆ Confection Revenue: Decrease to reflect historical and anticipated revenues 1

-Confection Nevenue.
-Decrease to reflect historical and anticipated revenues 1

 Other Accommodation

-Preferred Accommodation: Increase to reflect historical and anticipated revenues (40)
+◆ Preferred Accommodation: Increase to reflect historical and anticipated revenues 0 1 ((() (40)

 Subtotal (39)

 Provincial Subsidy

-Nursing and Personal Care

-One Time funding for Behavioural Specialized Unit (BSU) (375)
+Nursing and Personal Care ◆ One Time funding for Behavioural Specialized Unit (BSU) (075)

-Subtotal (375)
+One Time funding for behavioural opecialized Offit (boo) Subtotal (375)

+(375)

 - (414)

-(+1+)